-It was as big as a suburban mall before we knew what a suburban mall is.
-It was as well stocked as an urban shopping center before we knew what an urban shopping center is.
-And it was all in a single store downtown.
+It was as big as a suburban mall (before we knew what a suburban mall is).
+It was as well stocked as an urban shopping center (before we knew what an urban shopping center is).
+And it was all in a single store downtown (when we still shopped downtown).

 Leonard’s called itself a “one-stop shopping center.”
 Hard to argue with that boast.
 Indeed, at Leonard’s you could buy a piano, a petticoat, or a packet of pumpkin seeds.
 A fur coat or a windmill.
 Leonard’s made its own pasta and candy.
 It even had its own creamery to make dairy products.
 It roasted its own coffee, baked its own bread, put its own Leonard’s brand on products: laundry detergent, bicycles, freezers.
 You could smoke a Leonard’s brand cigar while pushing a Leonard’s brand lawn mower lubricated by Leonard’s brand motor oil.
 The kingdom of Leonard’s contained a beauty salon, a grocery department, an auto service department, a farm department.
 Leonard’s even printed its own script as store currency.